 - go to your nearest out-of-hours healthcare service if your GP or foot protection team aren’t available.

 It’s really important to try and sort it out before it gets any worse - no matter how small the change.
-A serious foot problem for some people can be a medical emergency that needs attention.
+A serious foot problem for some people can lead to amputation very quickly.